 - 1. Recognize signs of dysregulation in your child - 2.
-Identify the stressors that trigger dysregulation for your child - Teach your child how to recognize and communicate his or her feelings, and to become more self-aware of the stress response - 4.
+Identify the stressors or environmental cues that trigger dysregulation for your child - Teach your child how to recognize and communicate his or her feelings, and to become more aware of their response to stress - 4.
 Help your child find a way to become more alert (if idling on low) or more calm (if revved up too high)

-It's best to initially introduce and practice the following regulation techniques when your child is feeling calm.
-Your ongoing support will be needed to help your child use these strategies when feeling dysregulated.
+It's best to introduce and practice the following regulation techniques when your child is feeling calm.
+Doing so will help your child to strengthen these skills and be more apt, in kind, to using them in moments of struggle.
+For a time, however, your ongoing support will be needed to help your child use these strategies when feeling dysregulated.